jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Critical tasks
+- Bug: A change character message from a second player joining skips the change character screen for the first player
+- Bug: silent disconnect and reconnect allowed playerTurnIndex to desync
+- Since pie-clientId isn't received until we've already connected via PieClient, PieClient doesn't have it saved in the connection string and so when it tries to reconnect
+    - it doesn't know the user has already stored an id
 - Websocket pie should try to reconnect after "pull the plug"
 - Issue where after a reconnect, the top bar still says "your turn" but it's not my turn in the underworld and won't let me act because playerTurnIndex is not me
 - You may be obscured by card hand if you spawn in lower left corner